xsf/xmpp.org/content/blog/newsletter/2025-01-05-newsletter.md

 ### Newsletter Contributors & Translations

 This is a community effort, and we would like to thank translators for their contributions.
-Volunteers an more languages are welcome!
+Volunteers and more languages are welcome!
 Translations of the XMPP Newsletter will be released here (with some delay):

 - English (original): [xmpp.org](https://xmpp.org/categories/newsletter/)
   - General contributors: *Adrien Bourmault (neox), Alexander "PapaTutuWawa", Arne, cal0pteryx, emus, Federico, Gonzalo Raúl Nemmi, Jonas Stein, Kris "poVoq", Licaon_Kter, Ludovic Bocquet, Mario Sabatino, melvo, MSavoritias (fae,ve), nicola, Schimon Zachary, Simone Canaletti, singpolyma, XSF iTeam*